eandersonEverfi/product-qa-docs/docs/horizontal_scroll.md

 post scrolling to the left
 The right edge button will be visible\
-The left edge button will be hidden
+The left edge button will not be visible

 GIVEN:The user clicks a modal "Learn More" link WHEN:The modal opens and become visible to the user\